fabianaiolfi/MA_Thesis/README.md

 - [x] Address decrease in number of Romanian schools in early 2000s
 - [x] Maybe use a table to explain how I calculate average change in ratio or emigration, by using a simple example
 - [x] Clarify what you want to show in the appendix
-- [ ] Check for contractions and remove them
-- [ ] adjust all decimals in table to have 3 digits
-- [ ] place group subtitle to group control variables in regression table?
-- [ ] replace p-values with standard errors in regression tables
-- [ ] Make Github repo public
-- [ ] Reference help from LLMs
-- [ ] Clean up references
 - [x] add more to hypotheses.Rmd?

 ----